South Downtown I-405 Access Study: Alternatives Evaluation Open House

 Another question for the City Council: 5) As the City’s growth will shift away from downtown to the East (Spring District/Bel-Red) in the next 25-50 years, what will be the greatest need for access to I-405?
 Is it from downtown (112th Ave) or from the East (116th Ave)?

-Paul T asked about 3 years ago
+Paul T asked almost 4 years ago

 Hi Paul T. Thanks for the question.